Hana Field is an Urban Secret Garden for Pick Your Own Flowers

 Other Areas to Explore at Hana Gardens

 There is a small gift shop at the entry that carries items like gardening gloves, garden decor, some bottled drinks, and kettle corn.
 Also sold here are huge sunflower centers that are bursting with seeds ready to be taken home and roasted.
-At 3 dollars a flower you can’t afford not to grab one on the way out so you can continue the fun at home as you prep the seeds for eating.
+At a few bucks a flower, you can’t afford not to grab one on the way out so you can continue the fun at home as you prep the seeds for eating.

 Save time to hop on over to the bunny barn!
-We saved this for our last thing to do and then ended up not being able to see the rabbits because they close the barn at 6pm.
-This isn’t something mentioned on site, so it’s helpful to know before you go.
+We saved this for our last thing to do and then ended up not being able to see the rabbits because they close the barn early.
+So, if you want to see the bunnies, skip over that way first thing.

 The best ones are somehow always at the top!